 6. Lundin Energy Norway

 Lundin Energy Norway established in 2004 is a subsidiary of Lundin Energy.
-The company at its infancy ,started with 9 employees but now homes over 400 employees with a massive workforce.
+The company in its infancy, started with 9 employees but now has over 400 employees with a massive workforce.
 Lundin started as an exploration company but today has developed into an experienced developer and operating operator.

 Conclusion